bsv-blockchain/go-chaincfg/README.md

 # 🚀 go-chaincfg
-The `chaincfg` package provides network parameters and genesis block definitions for BSV Blockchain and related networks.
-It is essential for initializing and configuring the blockchain state and consensus behavior in BSV Blockchain node implementations.
+> Defines BSV network parameters and genesis blocks to initialize and configure blockchain state and consensus behavior.

 <table>
   <thead>